Adult Learning

 View this week's Torah portion.

-Click here for recordings of previous Torah studies.
+Click here for recordings of previous Torah study classes.

 Whether you have never set foot in a synagogue or have years of accumulated study, this is a space for learners of all backgrounds to join Temple’s clergy and special guest teachers.
 Come share your perspective on our ancient texts and join our ongoing search for meaning and spiritual growth.